Five Ways Automation Will Change Your Concession Management

 Traditionally, airports worked with a few key duty-free providers and restaurants.
 Commercial teams got by just fine by collecting the rent, maintaining excel spreadsheets of sales data and billing stores monthly for their take of the percentage of sales.
 But as airport retail footprints have grown and the complexity of concessionaire agreements increase, taking a manual approach has become unwieldy.

 The solution lies in finding the right automated systems.
-Advances in passenger data collection and analysis technology hold the key to unlocking enhanced shopping experiences that lead to increased spend.
+Advances in sales data collection and analysis technology hold the key to unlocking enhanced shopping experiences that lead to increased spend.

-Here are five good reasons you should consider moving to an automated approach.
+Here are five good reasons you should consider moving to an automated approach for concession management.

 1. Stop losing money on contract negotiations